 Version #2: Online-Trainings (Webinars)

 Seminars on the Internet (so-called online-trainings or webinars) are offered more and more frequently.
 The course offer is meanwhile huge, the success however controversial.

-In this version, it must be distinguished between a live seminar (with support of voice and possibly video conferencing as well as presentation of content or data sharing) and recorded seminars.
-Feedback of participants is often provided via live chats.
+In this version, it must be distinguished between a live seminar (with the support of voice and possibly video conferencing as well as a presentation of content or data sharing) and recorded seminars.
+Feedback from participants is often provided via live chats.

-Advantages of online-trainings: neither the trainer nor the participants have to travel (travel expenses are not incurred), the seminar duration is usually limited to one to two hours (less preparation time, little time spent for trainings) and the number of participants is practically unlimited.
-While recorded webinars are costly for the first time creating online content, the trainings are available 24 hours a day and 7 days a week.
+Advantages of online-trainings: neither the trainer nor the participants have to travel (travel expenses are not incurred), the seminar duration is usually limited to one to two hours (less preparation time, little time spent for training) and the number of participants is practically unlimited.
+While recorded webinars are costly for the first time creating online content, the training is available 24 hours a day and 7 days a week.
 The participant determines the location, time and speed of the training according to his needs.

 Challenges of online-trainings: usually the participant does not receive any seminar courseware, answering questions is limited, an in-depth discussion of a topic practically impossible.
 The motivation to visit the training is not so great and the premature termination rate is very high.
 Consideration of the needs of individual participants is usually not possible (due to the number of participants in the online training).